 This reads and processes the file filename as if it were included in the file at this point.
+The filename can be an absolute path, or a relative path.
+In the latter case it is read from named's working directory.
 If origin is specified, the file is processed with \$ORIGIN set to that value; otherwise, the current \$ORIGIN is used.